-- 16. Companies should signal the possibility of their intention to seek a non-pre-emptive issue at the earliest opportunity.
+- 17. Companies should signal the possibility of their intention to seek a non-pre-emptive issue at the earliest opportunity.
 For example if, at the time of the initial public offering, a company is aware that it is likely to have a need relatively quickly for additional cash, it should alert potential investors to this in the prospectus.
 In other cases it might be appropriate for the company to signal a potential request in its annual report.
 In some cases it may be appropriate for companies to consult a small number of major shareholders before making any announcement.
-Companies and shareholders should be mindful of the possible legal and regulatory issues in doing this. - 17.
+Companies and shareholders should be mindful of the possible legal and regulatory issues in doing this. - 18.
 Authority to disapply pre-emption rights following a 'routine' request would normally be granted by shareholders' approval of an appropriate resolution at an AGM.
 As discussed above, shareholders will not generally agree to a non-routine disapplication request without a sufficiently strong business case for this course of action.
-Thus, non-routine requests would be made at an AGM only when the company is in a position to justify this approach by providing relevant information such as that set out in paragraph 15; otherwise a specially convened EGM would be needed.
+Thus, non-routine requests would be made at an AGM only when the company is in a position to justify this approach by providing relevant information such as that set out in paragraph 16; otherwise a specially convened EGM would be needed. - 19.
+Authorities should be granted for no more than 15 months or until the next AGM, whichever is the shorter period.